HomeMy WebLinkAbout07/24/84 MINUTESMINUTES OF THE REGULAR MEETING OF THE CITY COUNCIL of the City of

 Motion Wood with the concurrence of the maker and the second.

-FURTHER AMENDMENT TO MOTION - To eliminate the Title Report.
+FURTHER AMENDKENT TO MOTION - To eliminate the Title Report.

 Motion DeBellis with the concurrence of the maker and the second.